kurniad001/Cloudrising/README.md

 ================
 Grandmaster-Plan
 ================
 Building an alternative social and cultural framework for the attainment of physical and mental freedom for each human person.
-This project aims to create an open-sourced plan to redesign the way our society functions.
+This project aims to create an open-sourced plan to redesign the way our society functions in favor of more evenly distributed bottom-up systems.

 Problems with the current framework